What Is Rhinoplasty?

 The Rhinoplasty Surgery

-Patients can go home the same day of the surgery.
+Patients can go home on the same day of the surgery.
 Grogginess from the anesthesia is to be expected and will wear off within an hour.

 The Rhinoplasty Recovery

-It is normal to experience light bleeding after the surgery.
+Patience may experience light bleeding after the surgery.
 This will usually end after a day or two.
 To avoid swelling, patients should take baths instead of showers, sleep with their heads elevated for the first few days, and eat lots of high-fiber foods.
 Sunscreen is recommended to protect the healing skin.

 Rhinoplasty FAQs